2024

 Accuracy in fiction is just as important as in nonfiction.
 While your characters and story are made up, the real-life aspects are not.

-If you know you are in for a lot of research, you may want to consider using some good book writing software to help you.
+If you know you are in for a lot of research, you may want to consider using some good book-writing software to help you.
 Programs like Squibler are designed to help organize and streamline your brainstorming and research efforts.

 Book Writing Template